Passerine: Anatomy

-The foot of a passerine has three toes directed forward and one toe directed backward, called anisodactyl arrangement, and the hind toe (hallux) joins the leg at approximately the same level as the front toes.
+The foot of a passerine has three toes directed forward and one toe directed backward, called anisodactyl arrangement.
+The hind toe (hallux) is long and joins the leg at approximately the same level as the front toes.
 This arrangement enables passerine birds to easily perch upright on branches.
 The toes have no webbing or joining, but in some cotingas, the second and third toes are united at their basal third.

 The leg of passerine birds contains an additional special adaptation for perching.
 A tendon in the rear of the leg running from the underside of the toes to the muscle behind the tibiotarsus will automatically be pulled and tighten when the leg bends, causing the foot to curl and become stiff when the bird lands on a branch.
 This enables passerines to sleep while perching without falling off.

 Most passerine birds have 12 tail feathers but the superb lyrebird has 16, and several spinetails in the family Furnariidae have 10, 8, or even 6, as is the case of Des Murs's wiretail.
-Species adapted to tree trunk climbing such as woodcreeper and treecreepers have stiff tail feathers that are used as props during climbing.
+Species adapted to tree trunk climbing such as treecreepers and woodcreeper have stiff tail feathers that are used as props during climbing.
 Extremely long tails used as sexual ornaments are shown by species in different families.
 A well-known example is the long-tailed widowbird.

 Eggs and nests

 The chicks of passerines are altricial: blind, featherless, and helpless when hatched from their eggs.
 Hence, the chicks require extensive parental care.
 Most passerines lay colored eggs, in contrast with nonpasserines, most of whose eggs are white except in some ground-nesting groups such as Charadriiformes and nightjars, where camouflage is necessary, and in some parasitic cuckoos, which match the passerine host's egg.
 The vinous-throated parrotbill has two egg colors, white and blue, to deter the brood parasitic common cuckoo.

 Clutches vary considerably in size: some larger passerines of Australia such as lyrebirds and scrub-robins lay only a single egg, most smaller passerines in warmer climates lay between two and five, while in the higher latitudes of the Northern Hemisphere, hole-nesting species like tits can lay up to a dozen and other species around five or six.

 The family Viduidae do not build their own nests, instead, they lay eggs in other birds' nests.

+The Passeriformes contain several groups of brood parasites such as the viduas, cuckoo-finches, and the cowbirds.

+Bird nest construction is complex and cognitively demanding, and has a very high degree of diversification amongst Passeriformes.
+A study of brain size and nest construction across a large number of different passerine species indicated that building nests with different attachment modes requires different levels of cognitive abilities.